Swiss Society for the Common Good: Reorientation in the 21st century

 The General Assembly, which was first postponed in 2020 due to the COVID-19 pandemic and then held in writing, approved a new association structure; the Executive Board was no longer a committee of the Central Commission, which was to be dissolved.
 The Netzwerk Gemeinnützige Schweiz (NGS) was established as the coordinating body for all regional non-profit organisations.
 At the same meeting, the office of the president was advertised publicly for the first time, and unlike his predecessors, the person elected, Nicola Forster, was in professional employment.
 In 2021, there was again no in-person general meeting.
 At the next general meeting in summer 2022, not all items on the agenda were dealt with, which led to an extraordinary general meeting in November 2022.

 When two members of the Executive Board, including Elisabeth Baume-Schneider, who had been elected to the Federal Council, had to be replaced at the 2023 AGM, asset manager Jürg Kallay, who did not consider the nominations to be diverse enough, sought candidates himself, such as economics professor Reiner Eichenberger.
 Kallay had previously publicly accused the board members of being politically left-wing.
 He also admitted that he had mobilised his employees and young politicians from various parties for this election.
 During this time, there was a noticeable increase in new membership applications, around 120 according to Keystone, by the beginning of May.
 In the Aargauer Zeitung, Christian Mensch wrote of a coup by right-wing conservatives.
 The board responded by speaking of a 'loss of trust' and called on the general meeting to dismiss Jürg Kallay.
 Jürg Kallay was voted out at the general meeting on 17 June 2023.
-In December 2023, Forster announced his resignation with effect from June 2024, after the board had unanimously approved the SGG's new strategy, thereby reaching a milestone.
+In December 2023, Forster announced his resignation with effect from June 2024, after the board had unanimously approved the SSCG's new strategy, thereby reaching a milestone.